ruester/gfz-command-line-tool-repository/doc/HowToAddOwnFormat.md

 }
 ```

+If you just want to use an existing binding class and an existing generator class
+you can skip this step.

 ## Register the parser and generator in the GfzRiesgosRepository class

 Next step is to add the parser and generator in the repository class.

-Just call the constuctors in the lists of the registerGenerators and
+Just call the constructors in the lists of the registerGenerators and
 registerParsers methods.
+You only need to add those parsers and generators that you wrote in the
+two steps before.

 ## Write an IConvertByteArrayToIData implementation